Black Lives Matter protesters arrested in Charleston march honoring Jacob Blake

 "We’re all about to get arrested,” Jones told the remaining crowd of about 40 protesters.
 “I’m here with you, I’m not leaving you ... everyone has the bail number.”

-After Jones spoke, a police sergeant pulled Jones aside and told him the protesters could leave if they walk in pairs and trios back to their cars.
+After Jones relayed the message, a police sergeant pulled Jones aside and told him the protesters could leave if they walk in pairs and trios back to their cars.

-“The United Front’s not hiding ... just follow the officers’ orders and get home safe,” Jones told supporters.

 Protesters had gathered at 4 p.m.
 They were there to voice their concerns following the shooting of Jacob Blake, 29, reigniting calls against police violence against Black Americans that have been ongoing since the killings of George Floyd, Breonna Taylor and Ahmaud Arbery in spring.
 Blake was shot several times in the back after an officer said he felt threatened by a knife he said was in man's hand following a call about a domestic dispute.